-Bacon may disappear in California as pig rules take effect
+Bacon may become scarce in California as pig rules take effect

 If half the pork supply was suddenly lost in California, bacon prices would jump 60%, meaning a $6 package would rise to about $9.60, according to a study by the Hatamiya Group, a consulting firm hired by opponents of the state proposition.

-At one typical hog farm in Iowa, sows are kept in open-air crates measuring 14-square-feet when they join a herd and then for a week as part of the insemination process before moving to larger, roughly 20-square foot group pens with other hogs.
+At one typical hog farm in Iowa, sows are kept in open-air crates measuring 14 square feet when they join a herd and then for a week as part of the insemination process before moving to larger, roughly 20-square-foot group pens with other hogs.
 Both are less than the 24 square feet required by the California law to give breeding pigs enough room to turn around and to extend their limbs.
 Other operations keep sows in the crates nearly all of the time so also wouldn’t be in compliance.

 The California Department of Food and Agriculture said that although the detailed regulations aren’t finished, the key rules about space have been known for years.